 Gigantic, mutant ruffles are not my thing.
 I’m too short to pull off this look.

 This project wasn’t a total loss.
-The fabric was only $1, and the pattern was on sale, so I spent less than $5 on this shirt.
+The fabric was $1, and the pattern was on sale, so I spent less than $5 on this shirt.
 I love the neckline and slimming fit of the princess seams, so I’m seriously considering a different view sans ruffles.

-Never ignore your sewing intuition.
+Listen to your sewing intuition.
 Your gut is always right.

 Pin for later.